I was born in Madrid (Spain) in 1989. After studying in public shools, where chemistry fascinated me, I studied

-My training has been supported by several grants, fellowships, awards and recognitions.
-As an undergraduate student I received the Comunidad de Madrid Excellence
+During my training, I obtained several grants, fellowships and recognitions.
+As an undergraduate student, I received the

 Passionate about teaching, I work as an Associate Lecturer in History of Science at the University of València.
-I teach history of chemistry, history of science and history of technology courses in several BSc programs.
-Besides, I have developed my teaching experience as an invited lecturer in several Secondary Education Teacher courses.
+I teach History of Chemistry and other History of Science courses in several BSc programs.
+I have also worked as an invited lecturer in several Secondary Education Teacher courses.
 In fact, I started my teaching career as a Physics and Chemistry Secondary Education teacher in a high school devoted to the inclusion of students with hearing impairment.

 I strongly believe that science dissemination is an important part of my work.
 Hence, I write in several science and culture websites and magazines.
 As a science communicator, I have my own blog at the Spanish edition of Scientific American magazine.
 I also edit Ciencia en las aulas (1800-2000), a blog of the López Piñero Inter-University Institute.
 Besides, I write in Principia and Principia Magazines.
 I have also curated several exhibitions on science history and education.

 I am a member of the board team of the Didactics and History Group of the Spanish Royal Societies of Physics and Chemistry and deputy of Spanish representation of the European Chemical Society Chemistry Education Division.
 I am also a member of the teaching committee of the Catalan Society for the History of Science and Technology and collaborator of the research group Social Justice for Educational Change of the Autonomous University of Madrid.